 - Bell Siphon: You can pick this up for very little cost or you can just easily build your own with some PVC pipes, slip caps and tubing.
 Click here to check out various pre-made bell siphons.

 - Plumbing: The last part is connecting the system together to bring it to life.
 You would need to build a water feed line and drain line.
 The parts needed to assemble these consist of various size and shape pipes, tubes, threads and valves.
 Click here to check out a large and varied range of plumbing parts for your aquaponics system.

 The above information tells you everything you need to build a fully functional, basic yet effective and cheap aquaponics system.
-If you want to learn how to put it all together and maintain it, then I highly recommend you to check out Aquaponics 4 You where you can learn everything from start to finish in simple steps.
+If you want to learn how to put it all together and maintain it, then I highly recommend you to check out Easy!
+DIY Aquaponics where you can learn everything from start to finish in simple steps.